Vacancies

 Central to The Oxford Trust’s Education and Engagement team, the Head of Education will lead the Science Oxford outreach education staff and programme portfolio, which caters primarily for 3-11 year-olds and includes extensive STEM outreach delivery (workshops and shows) in primary schools across Oxfordshire and Buckinghamshire, as well as a comprehensive science-based continuing professional development offering for primary school teachers.
 The role will also include overseeing the redevelopment and delivery of the STEM careers programme for secondary-aged students (ages 11-18), which aims to raise STEM career aspirations and enhance STEM skills.

 The role would suit an individual with a primary teacher qualification, STEM-related experience and someone who can demonstrate strong leadership and management skills.
 A track record of leading teacher professional development activity would be advantageous.
+Applicants should live within an hour’s travel time to the Science Oxford Centre.

 Volunteers